sebastian-zieba/PACMAN/docs/source/quickstart.rst

 The axis are the distance of HST to the Solar System Barycenter in kilometers.
 Horizons start and Horizons end show where our Horizon file starts and ends containing X,Y,Z information.
 The black crosses in the plot show the times when HST actually observed.
-One can see that HST observed 4 orbits in this particular visit (which agrees with the filetable.txt from Stage 00).
+One can see that HST observed 4 orbits in this particular visit (which agrees with the ``filetable.txt`` from Stage 00).
 One can also see the colored curve is a bit wiggley.
 This is in fact the rotation of HST around the earth.
 The colored curve consists out of a lot of points.
 Every one of them are a X,Y,Z position of HST downloaded from HORIZONS.
 The color coding denotes the time direction.

+The ``filetable.txt`` has be updated by the end of this stage and contains a new column called ``t_bjd`` with the time of observations in BJD.
+E.g. (only showing the first few lines):

+.. include:: media/filelist_updated.txt
+   :literal:

 Stage 03
 :::::::::::::::::::::::::::::::::::::::::

-This Stage starts by downloading a stellar model.
+This Stage starts by downloading a stellar model or calculating one in case of the black body spectrum.

     .. note:: | PACMAN currently offers the following stellar models:
-              | - THE 1993 KURUCZ STELLAR ATMOSPHERES ATLAS (k93models)
+              | - THE 1993 KURUCZ STELLAR ATMOSPHERES ATLAS (``k93models``)
-              | - THE STELLAR ATMOSPHERE MODELS BY CASTELLI AND KURUCZ 2004 (ck04models)
+              | - THE STELLAR ATMOSPHERE MODELS BY CASTELLI AND KURUCZ 2004 (``ck04models``)
-              | - THE PHOENIX MODELS BY FRANCE ALLARD AND COLLABORATORS (phoenix)
+              | - THE PHOENIX MODELS BY FRANCE ALLARD AND COLLABORATORS (``phoenix``)
-              | - blackbody spectrum
+              | - ``blackbody`` spectrum
               | The stellar models (exluding the blackbody one) are retrieved from https://archive.stsci.edu/hlsps/reference-atlases/cdbs/grid/

+    .. warning:: If the user decides on any stellar model which has to be downloaded (``k93models``, ``ck04models`` or ``phoenix``), then internet connection is required!
+The blackbody model does not require a connection however.

+The user sets Teff, logg and MH in the pcf file.
+For ``k93models``, ``ck04models`` and ``phoenix`` the closest available metallicity, then the closest available effective temperature and finally the closest available surface gravity is searched and then used.
+To see the workflow see the code block below.

+Let's look at an example for GJ 1214:
 We use the stellar parameters published in `Cloutier et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021AJ....162..174C/abstract>`_.

 | Teff   =  3250